Expand Use of Proven Cancer Prevention and Early Detection Strategies

 Accelerated Cervical Cancer Control

-There are several challenges to cervical cancer control worldwide.
-Areas with ample resources available still face the issues of inefficient screening, overtreatment, and low HPV vaccine uptake rates.
-In contrast, areas with limited resources struggle with unsustainable multi-visit screening programs, limited treatment options, and reduced accessibility to HPV vaccines.
+There are several challenges to cervical cancer control worldwide that differ in high- and low-resource settings.
+Areas with ample resources still face issues of inefficient screening, overtreatment, and low HPV vaccine uptake in some places.
+In contrast, in areas with limited resources, multi-visit screening programs are unsustainable for many reasons.
+In addition, people in these areas struggle with lack of access to screening tests, limited treatment options, and lack of access to HPV vaccines.

 Accelerating Colorectal Cancer Screening and follow-up through Implementation Science (ACCSIS)